Frequently Asked Questions

 02 What type of services do you provide with your business?

-We specialize in providing support services for Indigenous engagement, cultural and tourism development, cross cultural training, sport and recreation program development and assessments, event management and planning, environmental support services focused on impacts to our climate changes, community planning & development for First Nations and Mi'kmaw Language Services.
+We specialize in providing support services for Indigenous engagement, cultural and tourism development, cross cultural training and development (focusing on not for profit organizations, corporate industry and government departments), Indigenous sport and recreation program development and assessments, major event management and planning, environmental support services focused on impacts to our climate changes, community planning & development for First Nations and Mi'kmaw Language Services.
 We also provide capacity development for new, existing and growing businesses - we understand the challenges in being a business owner (with over 25 years in business).
 We are very diverse in our experiences so we are very diverse in our offerings!

 03 What are your typical rates and billing processes?